ursetto/a2composer/README.md

 COMPOSER and qrs2midi
 ========

-COMPOSER is a dead simple composition program
-I wrote as a teenager that generates files compatible with the MIDI MAGIC piano roll driver, found on the QRS MIDI-MAGIC demo disk for the Apple //.
-It can also call into the MIDI-MAGIC driver to play files from
+COMPOSER is a simple composition program I wrote for the Apple // around 1990.
+It generates files compatible with the MIDI MAGIC piano roll driver, which came with the QRS MIDI-MAGIC demo disk and was bundled with a hardware MIDI interface.
+COMPOSER can also call into the MIDI-MAGIC driver to play files from
 BASIC while editing.

 <img src="composer.png"/>